rmhcovid/txtmon/README.md

 ## Features

 - Patient registration
-- Contact patients for their heart rate, temperature and oxygen saturation
+- Automatically prompt patients for their heart rate, temperature and oxygen saturation
 - Store and analyse these 'Observations'
-- Alert staff when should be reviewed by a clinician because of high/low vitals
+- Alert staff to patients that should be reviewed because of high/low vitals
 - Alert staff if a patient should return to the hospital immediately (a MET call)
-- Alert patient and staff of patients who have missed submitting their observation
+- Alert patient and staff of patients who are late submitting their data
-- Alert thresholds set per patient
+- Alert thresholds are set per patient
 - Keep clinical notes for each patient
-- Discharge the patient and produce medical records
+- Discharge patients and produce medical records
 - Ask various other tracking questions for medical analysis

 ![Screenshot](https://user-images.githubusercontent.com/1585749/81142763-d1cccf80-8fb3-11ea-9c00-5e8d08e0de3d.png)